 Learn more about the basics of cancer surgery.
 Before surgery, talk with your child's health care team about the possible side effects from the specific surgery you will have.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
 Chemotherapy is given by a pediatric oncologist or medical oncologist, a doctor who specializes in treating cancer with medication.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 Your child may receive 1 drug at a time or a combination of different drugs given at the same time.
-Osteosarcoma chemotherapy generally takes more than 6 months to administer.
+Chemotherapy for osteosarcoma is generally given over a period of 6 months or more.

-In high-grade osteosarcoma, nearly all children and teens receive this type of chemotherapy.
+In high-grade osteosarcoma, nearly all children and teens receive systemic chemotherapy.
 The survival rate of people with localized, high-grade osteosarcoma without systemic chemotherapy is under 20%, as compared to 60% to 75% with chemotherapy.
 Chemotherapy is given both before and after surgery to destroy any tumor cells that are elsewhere in the body.
 Chemotherapy before surgery may help make surgery possible or easier to do.